vesoft-inc/nebula/docs/how-to-contribute.md

 #### Edit the code

 You can now edit the code on the `myfeature` branch.
-Please follow the coding style guidance [here](/cpp-coding-style/).
+We are following [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 #### Run stand-alone mode